 Do not rub the electrode as it can damage the sensitive membrane around it before taking any sample measurements.

 - It is used in the agriculture industry to determine the pH of soil.

 - It’s also used to test the quality of municipal drinking water and swimming pools.

 - It is used to measure the pH value of solutions in numerous chemical and pharmaceutical businesses.

-- The pH metre is also used in the food business, particularly for dairy products such as cheese, curds, and yoghurts.
+- The pH meter is also used in the food business, particularly for dairy products such as cheese, curds, and yogurts.

 Advantage of pH meter